 Emily’s conditions have had a detrimental effect on both our career prospects/paths.
 As an injured person Emily has several barriers to employment that are both physical and emotional.
 As a parent/primary caregiver, I have experienced barriers/challenges too.
 Emily and I recognize that we are not alone in our struggles, so we have decided to create an environment that would help others who face the same battles and educate those around them on how they can support those in need.
-We have recently purchased a detached property in Rumney, Cardiff, from which we intend to operate.

 At this point, it is important to recognize the incredible support that Emily continues to receive from Headway.
 Headway is the National Brain Injury Association.
 Our project Moss-Rose Cottage has been created to supplement and not replace the existing opportunities and commitments that our future colleagues at Moss-Rose Cottage already have in place.